The Jackson 5: 2001–2011: Reunion and death of Michael

+2012–present: Continued activities

+In April 2012, Jackie, Tito, Jermaine, and Marlon announced that they would reunite for several United States concerts for their Unity Tour.
+Thirty-eight dates were announced; The eleven shows in the U.S. were canceled.
+The tour started at Casino Rama in Orillia, Ontario, Canada on June 20, 2012.
+Thirty-two additional dates were eventually added, and the tour ended on July 27, 2013, in Atlantic City, United States.

-On January 7, 2016, The Jacksons performed at Planet Hollywood Las Vegas, at a concert event, naming it "Heal the World: A Tribute to Michael Jackson".
+On January 7, 2016, the Jacksons performed at Planet Hollywood Las Vegas, at a concert event, naming it "Heal the World: A Tribute to Michael Jackson".
 A big-name roster of music stars performed the music of Michael Jackson at the concert.

 On June 15, 2018, the four Jacksons; Tito, Jackie, Marlon and Jermaine accepted plaques bearing the Detroit city keys during a high-ticket private party that launched the second Detroit Music Weekend festival.
-Detroit police chief James Craig, who presented the honors, declared the Motown group “truly Detroiters.”
+Detroit police chief James Craig, who presented the honors, declared the Motown group "truly Detroiters".
 The Jacksons headlined and performed at Detroit Music Weekend Festival on the 16th.
-They were also honored with a 90-minute tribute concert featuring Jackson 5, The Jacksons, Michael Jackson, Janet Jackson and Rebbie Jackson hits, with guest appearances by Blue Note saxophonist David McMurray and Herschel Boone for Kid Rock's Twisted Brown Trucker Band.
+They were also honored with a 90-minute tribute concert featuring Jackson 5, the Jacksons, Michael Jackson, Janet Jackson and Rebbie Jackson hits, with guest appearances by Blue Note saxophonist David McMurray and Herschel Boone for Kid Rock's Twisted Brown Trucker Band.
 The concert finale was Michael Jackson's "Don't Stop 'Til You Get Enough" with Greg Phillinganes, a Detroit native who worked with the Jacksons as a session player and tour musical director.

-January 10, 2019, The Jacksons headlined and performed at Trustpower Baypark Stadium and Trustpower Arena (A Summer's Disco) in Mount Maunganui, New Zealand.
-Kool & The Gang, Village People, The Pointer Sisters, Sister Sledge and Sounds of the Supremes also performed.